Skip to main content Skip to footer

 Improved efficiency

-A smart grid allows for real-time monitoring and control of electricity usage thanks to two-way electricity monitoring, like through industrial mini PCs.
+A smart grid allows for real-time monitoring and control of electricity usage thanks to two-way electricity monitoring, like through rugged mini PCs.
 Energy companies can use this ability in several ways to improve efficiency.
 For example, they could recommend customers power down idle devices like a printer or home office computer during peak usage during the day.
 Or they may outright automate the process and switch customers to a local microgrid for power.
 This reduces stresses to the current grid either way.

 These measures and more help reduce the chance of power outages as well as the need to build additional (and costly) power plants or support components.